ncbi/AF2_benchmark/AFcluster_MSAs/README.md

 The resulting folder will have details on the protein pairs as a .CSV file and sub-folders with PDB structures (predictions), PyMol sessions of the successful predictions.

-## TM-scores and prediction confidence scores added for Successful predictions
+## TM-scores and prediction confidence scores added for successful predictions
 The compressed file afcluster_success_tmscores.tgz has the same folder format as the one having successful predictions (mentioned above).

 The predictions are ranked by confidence scores (percentage of residues with pLDDT > 70) followed by TM-score calculated using the fold-switching region.

 To generate the predictions with high confidence and good TM-scores (> 0.6), please use the MSAs provided in AFcluster_MSAs.
+Please uncompress the file afcluster_success_tmscores.tgz to get the folder "success_with_AFcluster_scores/"

+For, e.g., to generate the best-ranked prediction for AIAT, 3t1p, see the first line in the AIAT/3t1p_A_tmscores_fs_all.csv

+Description of header # name of file rank_pred, confidence score, TM-score1 (w.r.t Fold1), TM-score2 (w.r.t Fold2)
+"7_047 001,98.11,0.4,0.67"

+To get the MSAs of the best prediction, please use the sub_5/7_msas/ in AFcluster_MSAs (check info_all_runs,txt for that information) and use the 7_047.a3m file in that folder, submit that MSA file to ColabFold to generate predictions.